Mostafa Mokri

 Mostafa Mokri (مصطفی مکری; December 6, 1921 – January 3, 2005) was an Iranian footballer.
 He served most of his career at Toufan.
 He was also former chairman of IRIFF and Persepolis.

 Playing career

 Mokri joined Toufan in 1940, when Hossein Sadaghiani was a member of the team.
-Those years, they had a huge contest with Daraei for Tehran League championship.
+During those years, they had a huge contest with Daraei for Tehran League championship.
 He won Tehran League in 1944 and was called up for Tehran XI team.

 Chairmaning career

 Iran football federation

 Mokri became chairman of Iran football federation twice.

 He made a good contribution and caused a revolution in Iranian football system in his chairmaning career.

 The first period was between 1958 and 1960, which he established "Iranian Regional cup" _The very first football league consisting teams from different parts of Iran_ in that.

 in the second period, between 1967 and 1972, Iran national football team won Asian Cup twice.
 Masoud Boroumand was his deputy during this time.